stride3d/stride-docs/en/manual/files-and-folders/project-packages/create-a-package.md

 ## Using your new package

-After creating a new package, it won't be possible to use it anywhere in your game, because by default, it won't be used by any other package.
+After creating a new package, it will be completely separate from the rest of the game.
+All code and assets in it won't be usable by any other package.

 TODO: ADD VISUALISATION